- Solar advice hub

 And with the high upfront cost of solar panels, you'd be right to expect them to keep working in all weather.

-How does winter affect solar panel output?
+How does the UK winter affect solar panel output?

 Although it seems odd for a device that likes to spend its time basking in sunlight, the electrical resistance of a solar cell decreases in colder weather, which means better electron flow and improved efficiency.